katholt/srst2/README.md

 # To suppress uncertainty due to low depth, i.e. collapse ST1 and ST1? into a single group for summarisation at the clonal complex level, set suppressUncertainty=T.
 ```

-Note, heatmap colours can be set via the 'matrix.colours' parameter in both of these functions.
+Note, heatmap colours can be set via the `matrix.colours` parameter in both of these functions.
 The default value is matrix.colours=colorRampPalette(c("white","yellow","blue"),space="rgb")(100), i.e. white=0% gene frequency, yellow = 50% and blue = 100%.